-Richard Mühlfeld, the principal clarinet of the Meiningen Orchestra and a virtuoso of his instrument, inspired Johannes Brahms to compose several chamber music works involving the clarinet, that most melodic of the woodwinds, among them two sonatas.
-In these two final chamber music compositions Brahms, unencumbered by any thoughts of musical grandeur – the great symphonies well behind him then – honored Mühlfeld’s artistry with music sublime in its delicacy and deceiving simplicity.
+Richard Mühlfeld, the principal clarinet of the Meiningen Orchestra and a virtuoso of his instrument, inspired Johannes Brahms to compose several chamber music works involving the clarinet, among them two sonatas.
+In these two final chamber music compositions Brahms, unencumbered by any thoughts of musical grandeur honored Mühlfeld’s artistry with music sublime in its delicacy and deceiving simplicity.

-In their exquisite album of music for clarinet and piano two superb Israeli masters: clarinetist Ron Selka, and pianist Aviram Reichert take the listener on a heartfelt musical journey that encompasses both of those late-career sonatas – the Clarinet Sonata in E-flat major, op.
+In their album of music for clarinet and piano clarinetist Ron Selka, and pianist Aviram Reichert take the listener on a musical journey that encompasses both of those late-career sonatas – the Clarinet Sonata in E-flat major, op.
 120 no. 2 and the Clarinet Sonata in F minor, op.
 120 no. 1, along with other music for clarinet and piano.
-Throughout the hour-long CD their playing is quintessentially elegant, noble in utterance, technically beyond reproach.
+Throughout the hour-long CD their playing is elegant and technically beyond reproach.

-In his album notes, Yoel Greenberg thoroughly examines both the historical background for the composition of these delicate masterpieces and their musical structure.
-To those notes I merely add my unqualifiedly enthusiastic critical response.
+In his album notes, Yoel Greenberg examines both the historical background for the composition of these delicate masterpieces and their musical structure.

 Engineered, edited and mastered by Avi Elbaz, Yann Selka and Ben Bernfeld, and produced by Andreas Ziegler the sound is flawless, intimate and life-like, the packaging and photography first class.